 - Senior Capstone Project

-Note: One course may be fulfilled by cognate courses in other fields or study abroad, if approved by Program Director.
+Note: One course may be fulfilled by cognate courses in other fields or study abroad, if approved by the Director of the Music Program.

 Theater & Performance Studies

 (34 credit hours; 12 courses including TPST 410)